 So, how can avoid broken packages and make Arch Linux more stable?

-Check Arch Linux news and forums before updating Arch Linux to find out if there have been any reported problem.
+Check Arch Linux news and forums before updating Arch Linux to find out if there have been any reported problems.
 I have been using Arch Linux as my main OS for the past few years.
 Here are some simple tips that I have learned over a period of time to avoid installing unstable packages in Arch Linux.

 - Avoid partial upgrades.
 It means that never run "